 Community Wellness Blood Panels may be completed at either Winneshiek Medical Center (WMC), Decorah Gundersen Clinic, or another in-network care provider.
 The wellness program has also partnered with WMC and Gundersen to bring screenings to campus every month (see dates below).
 Please email Vicky Jaeger to schedule a time.

 Community Wellness Blood Panels cost $40-$45, which is reimbursed by insurance, and measure your Lipids panel (cholesterol, triglycerides, HDL and LDL) , glucose (blood sugar), TSH, hemoglobin, creatinine, potassium, calcium, ALT, and sodium.
-Additional testing for PSA and Hemoglobin A1C may be available.
-If you feel you may benefit from one of these two additional tests an order from your primary care physician may be required, and insurance coverage varies.
+Additional testing for PSA (additional $35/$40) is available.
 If you are unsure if you would benefit from these tests, we advise discussing them with your primary care provider first.

 You must fast for 10-12 hours before your panel for accurate results.
 This means consuming no food or beverage, except water.